The Capstone Guide and FAQ’s

 I’m in Honors.
 Do I take Soc 4966W?

-How much preparation do I need before the class starts?
+For Soc 4966W, how much preparation do I need before the class starts?
 Do I need my topic picked out?

 This is a hard question to answer universally.
 Much of this depends on what the student might write on.
 If the student is hoping to do a Service Learning Research Report, they may need to pass a background check before being able to volunteer at that organization – that may take 6 weeks or more.
 It is very strongly recommended that this be done before the start of class, since if the student were to start volunteering 6 weeks into a 15 week term there would not be enough time to volunteer and write on the experiences.